Getting Started

 Switch between mono-exponential measurements and bi-exponential measurements.
 The main differences are the way the system is calibrated and the way normal measurements are IRF corrected.

-Set the measurement integration time in milliseconds for the total of an 8-bit image.
-This time is divided by 256 to get the single-bit image exposure time.
+Set the measurement integration time in milliseconds for the total of an image.
+This time is divided by 255 to get the single-bit image exposure time.
+This time is equivalent to the time set in gated imaging mode for a single step exposure.

 • Maximum expected lifetime [only before calibration]